islandryu/formx/README.md

 };
 ```

 2. Create a component thats going to be rendered for the field.
-A component is just a plain React component.:
+A component is just a plain React component.

 Example: